The page navigation is complete. You may now navigate the page content as you wish.

 Using sections based on the relationship between fields can make a longer form seem less complex.
 Introducing typographic elements and dividers can further aid the hierarchy of the form and differentiate sections from one another.

-Use dividers to break up different types of content and categories within a form.
-Only use dividers between sections, not between fields.
+Use separators to break up different types of content and categories within a form.
+Only use separators between sections, not between fields.

 Don’t

-Don’t use dividers at the end of the last section between the fields and the button set or actions.
+Don’t use separators at the end of the last section between the fields and the button set or actions.

 Do